Facts About Rome

 The famous statue (above) of the baby boys drinking the wolf's milk can be seen in the museum of Rome called Musei Capitolini.
 In Italy this statue is known as La Lupa Capitolina.
 The statue is a symbol of Rome and of the city's foundation.

 The first hill in the city's foundation was the Palatine Hill - il Palatino.
-As the city expanded, another six hills became part of Rome.
-In total, the city was built on seven hills called i sette colli di Roma.
-They are:
+As the city expanded, a further six hills became part of Rome.
+In total, the city was built on seven hills known as i sette colli di Roma.

 Palatine Hill - il Palatino.